MAUI COMMUNITY POWER RECOVERY FUND

 The heart of our immediate relief work was focused on community outreach.
 This included the conducting of neighbor-to-neighbor wellness checks with over 1,000 people in West Maui, connecting these survivors with the organization’s inventory of relief and recovery resources from community partners, FEMA, the County, the state, and beyond.
 We also sent text messages to over 23,000 West Maui and Maui residents with key information about deadlines for relief applications for FEMA, Red Cross, and other aid.
 As part of these efforts, we supported or helped host events targeting Ilokano-, Tagalog-, and Spanish-speaking immigrant communities that FEMA and the Red Cross have struggled to or were unable to serve, connecting these survivors with direct relief through our wellness check program and other aid, in collaboration with partners.

-Immigrant Organizing and Relief Startup Support: $24,430.77
+Immigrant Organizing and Relief Startup Support: $27,130.19

 Part of our immediate relief efforts were to help fund, standup, and provide early infrastructure for two new organizations, Roots Reborn Lāhainā and Tagnawa, which serve the dense but hard-to-reach immigrant populations of Lāhainā, with a particular focus on Filipino and Spanish-speaking populations.

-Lāhainā Strong Organizing Support: $97,683.92
+Lāhainā Strong Organizing Support: $255,497.45

 Most notably, they’ve pushed for some of the approximately 25,000 short-term vacation rentals or empty homes to be converted to long-term rentals to temporarily house the approximately 6,000 fire survivors who have still not found dignified housing.
-Bringing together over three dozen community groups, uniting labor unions behind the cause, and putting pressure on the Mayor and Governor to urgently act with an occupation of West Maui’s most popular tourist beach, they have generated bold policy proposals from the Governor and Mayor to do just that.
-Most recently, they have pushed for community input and education around safe and responsible debris removal, and the Mayor has encouraged residents to take the Lāhainā Strong community survey as the formal input process for debris removal.
+Bringing together over three dozen community groups, uniting labor unions behind the cause, and putting pressure on the Mayor and Governor to urgently act with an occupation of West Maui’s most popular tourist beach, they generated and passed bold policy proposals through the State Legislature and Maui County Council to permanently transition 7,100 units in West and South Maui back to residential housing.

-Long-Term Recovery Program Costs: $5,188.54
+Long-Term Recovery Program Costs: $18,866.93

 Early on we helped to initiate and facilitate three strategic planning and coordination meetings for community leaders in the immediate aftermath of the fires.
 These were led by and centered Kānaka Maoli survivors and families with deep generational ties to West Maui.
 The meetings aimed to develop long-term strategies that would help these communities strategize how to have a seat at the table in the recovery while also working to coordinate across the immediate relief needs.